 power.TOST(CV = actual$CV, theta0 = 1.25,

-We design studies always for the worst case combination, i.e., based on the PK metric requiring the largest sample size.
+We design studies always for the worst case combination, i.e., driven by the PK metric requiring the largest sample size.

 metrics <- c("Cmax", "AUCt", "AUCinf")